 When Terra arrives at the coliseum, Hades just happens to be heading out.
 Hades is monologuing to himself about the poor prospects in the games (none of whom you will ever see), as it seems that he’s looking for a hireling to do… something… to help with his schemes.
 I guess the particulars aren’t important.

 Hades spots Terra and likes what he sees, and goes over to give him a little chat.
 He somehow recognizes that Terra is trying to repress his inner darkness, and urges him to stop, saying that darkness is natural and that darkness will not only work for him if he respects it, but is actually more likely to hurt him if he rejects it.
 That’s an interesting approach, and might serve to explain why poor Terra falls back off the wagon from this point on despite his success in Disney Town, but one element of the scene isn’t selling it to me: Terra’s reaction.
 Both Terra’s animations and Jason Dohring’s delivery suggests constant distrust around Hades, and he just doesn’t seem to be taking anything Hades is saying seriously, much less like it’s getting into his head!
 Nevertheless, he follows Hades’ only real piece of advice, either because he really, genuinely believes the guy preaching about the joys of evil, or because he’s trying to show Hades up, and I’m afraid to say it’s probably the former, not the latter.
 Hey Terra?
 Seeing which world we’re on, I’d like to say: I once gave a nickname to Zack Fair, and I think it would be even more appropriate to you and your theme.
 So that’s why I’m going to formally pass it on to you full time!
-You dumb, dumb sack of rocks.
+You dumb sack of rocks.

 Hades suggests Terra enter the Games and follow his advice while participating – advice Hades will not actually give, which also seriously undercuts this entire plot.
 Yeah, Olympus Coliseum is not exactly Terra’s narrative high-point in my eyes.
 Hades signs Terra up for the games, which includes a fourth wall joke about Terra’s name, and that’s it!
 On we go to the games, with all thought of Darkness entirely behind us!

 BBS’ “Games” take their lead from KH1’s “Games,” but not the kind most people actually played.
 Oh no: instead of taking influence from the main tournaments, BBS follows the Olympus Coliseum time trial model from KH1.
 Unlike KH1, where the time trial was across the entire tournament, in BBS you have to clear each round with its own time trial, and the timer is very, very short.
 Fail at any point and you have to restart the entire thing!
-Some of the more dangerous waves include: a wave of Shoegazers whose temporary invincibility can ruin your 15 second timer; a wave of fliers right after that with a generous time but less-than-generous opponents that prefer to dodge; semi-final rounds full of Buckle Bruisers, Mandrakes and Chrono Twisters; and the final round, which is against a smaller version of the Jellyshade swarm that ended Ven’s trip here.
+Some of the more dangerous waves include: a wave of Shoegazers whose temporary invincibility can ruin your 15 second timer; a wave of fliers right after that with a generous time but less-than-generous opponents that prefer to dodge; semi-final rounds full of Buckle Bruisers, Mandrakes and Chrono Twisters that can Stop you; and the final round, which is against a smaller version of the Jellyshade swarm that ended Ven’s trip here.

 For winning the world, Terra gets Sonic Impact, a command that can be used to upgrade his Slide and Air Slide mobility skills to cause light damage if they impact any enemies.